davidshushan/Node.js/README.md

 #
  the api can handle GET, POST, PATCH, DELETE - on Articles, but also on (article)Category.
 #
- the api handle signup and login requests, store password hash with solt in DB, and do validation to users
+ the api handle signup and login requests, store password hash with solt in DB, and do validation to users.

-## to  do get requests we dont need user and password, but for other requests you need to signup using postman
+#### to  do get requests we dont need user and password, but for other requests you need to signup using postman